NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes

 \paragraph{Polish module}

-Although the two modules of Planning and Roleplay bring NoteChat more fine-grained control over LLM, restoring doctor-patient dialogue from clinical notes requires LLM to balance several challenged requirements, including the planning of key information in the clinical note, a reasonable imagination for additional information not occurring in the note, the language style characteristics of different roles, and the authenticity after combining everything into one complete dialogue.
-In the previous Roleplay module, LLM will promote new dialogues based on historical dialogues.
-Inspired by recent work of rethinking and reranking~\cite{gabriel2021discourse, cobbe2021training, ravaut2022summareranker, jiang2022pairreranker, shinn2023reflexion}, we added the Polish module after the Roleplay module to give LLM another chance for self-reflection and correction.
-In addition, we invited human experts to summarize 10 special rules based on the preliminary results of NoteChat to help our framework align with experts' preferences: 1) Make the conversation as colloquial as possible, 2) Increase the number of rounds of interaction, 3) Professional terms and vocabulary should come from the doctors, and patients should be more colloquial, 4) Basic symptoms and medical history should come from the patient, not the doctor, 5) The questions asked by the doctor should be around the case (to avoid hallucination), 6) Physician inquiries should be logical, 7) If there are multiple consultation records, you can split a conversation into multiple ones and then link them with transfer words (e.g., a few days later), 8) Range of rounds of interaction, 9) Must contain the given keywords, 10) Do not generate duplicate information.

-Specifically, we converted these requirements into a part of the Polish prompt one by one.
-Then the LLM will polish the existing dialogue according to the prompt in Table~\ref{polish_prompt}.
-We found that repeating the polish module multiple times can further improve the quality of the final synthetic dialogue~\footnote{After balancing the time, cost, and final performance, we set the number of repetitions to 2 in our experiments}.
+Although the two modules of Planning and Roleplay bring NoteChat more fine-grained control over LLM, restoring patient-physician dialogue from clinical notes requires LLM to balance several challenging requirements, including the planning of key information in the clinical note, reasonable information not occurring in the note but would appear in the dialogues, the language style characteristics of different roles, and the authenticity after combining everything into one complete dialogue.
+In the previous Planning and Roleplay modules, LLMs will promote new dialogues based on historical dialogues.
+Inspired by recent work of rethinking and reranking~\cite{gabriel2021discourse, cobbe2021training, ravaut2022summareranker, jiang2022pairreranker, shinn2023reflexion}, we added the Polish module to give LLM another chance for self-reflection and correction post-Roleplay module.
+To do this, we invited human experts who summarized the rules based on the preliminary results of NoteChat to help our synthetic data align with experts' preferences, and they came up with 10 special rules: 1) Make the conversation as colloquial as possible, 2) Increase the number of rounds of interaction, 3) Professional terms and vocabulary should come from the physicians, and patients should be more colloquial, 4) Basic symptoms and medical history should come from the patient, not the physician, 5) The patients' self-reported signs and symptoms should be around the inputs, 6) Physician inquiries should be logical, 7) If there are multiple consultation records, you can split a conversation into multiple ones and then link them with transfer words (e.g., a few days later), 8) Range of rounds of interaction, 9) Must contain the given keywords, 10) Do not generate duplicate information.
+Specifically, we added these requirements to the Polish Prompt in Appendix Table~\ref{polish_prompt} and asked the LLM to polish the existing dialogue accordingly.
+We found that multiple iterations of the Polish step can improve the quality of the final synthetic dialogue~\footnote{After balancing the time, cost, and final performance, we set the number of iterations to 2 in our experiments}.